-Then your brain gets the easiest possible course through email.
+Because items are sorted by how you’ll process them, your brain gets the easiest possible course through email.
 It goes into reading mode, and you sail through the To Read items.
 You shift to work project mode, and dive into the client folders.

 How do I get started?

 If you have a big backlog in the inbox, move it out of your way.
 Make a new folder, “Old Inbox,” and move all the existing mail into it.
 (You can deal with it later, 25 items at a time, until it’s gone.)
 That’s all you need to do the first session.
 Close your email.